RemiAllio/MitoFinder/README.md

 ![](/image/NCBI.png)

-# How to submit your mitochondrial genome(s) to GenBank NCBI
+# How to submit your annotated mitochondrial genome(s) to NCBI GenBank

 ## Submission with BankIt

 If you have few mitochondrial genomes to submit, you should be able to do it with [BankIt](https://submit.ncbi.nlm.nih.gov/about/bankit/) through the NCBI submission portal.

 ## Submission with tbl2asn

-If you want to submit several complete or partial mitogenomes, we designed MitoFinder to facilitate the submission using [tbl2asn](https://www.ncbi.nlm.nih.gov/genbank/tbl2asn2/).
+If you want to submit several complete or partial mitogenomes, we designed MitoFinder to strealine the submission process using [tbl2asn](https://www.ncbi.nlm.nih.gov/genbank/tbl2asn2/).
 tbl2asn requires:
 - [x] **Template file**				containing a text ASN.1 Submit-block object (suffix .sbt).
 [Create submission template](https://submit.ncbi.nlm.nih.gov/genbank/template/submission/).
 - [x] **Nucleotide sequence data**				containing the mitochondrial sequence(s) and associated information (suffix .fsa).